 - Turn to an adult you trust for support and ask for help.

 - School doesn’t have to be your whole world even though it may sometimes feel that way.
 Seek an alternative social outlet through the local park district, community center, or public library.
 Call or visit these organizations online and research what youth activities they have available.
 It’s important, however, that you reach out to organizations that are one town away from where you attend school, because the purpose is for you to make friends with kids outside of your school network who will have no preconceptions about you.

 - If you see someone being bullied and don’t want to be a bystander, you have two options.
-Intercede on the victim’s behalf and tell the bullies to stop or devise a clever excuse to pull the victim away from the situation.
-For example, you might say something like “Brittany, my locker is stuck, could you help me?” or “Jacob, there’s a phone call for you in the main office.”
+Intercede on the victim’s behalf and tell the bullies to stop, or speak directly to the victim and say, “I’ve got something important to tell you.”
+Then, simply pull the victim away from the bullies and make an effort to become that person’s friend.

-- Always remember that bullying isn’t just the mean things you do, it’s all the nice things you never do.
-Letting someone walk to class alone or sit by themselves at lunch, excluding the same person repeatedly from parties and other social activities, choosing the same student last whenever you divide into teams in class or gym, are the worst forms of bullying.
-It makes the victim say to himself, “There must be something wrong with me,” and he may believe it the rest of his life.
+- Always remember that bullying isn’t just the mean things we do, it’s also the nice things we never do.
+Letting someone walk to class alone or sit by themselves at lunch, excluding the same person repeatedly from parties and other social activities, choosing the same student last whenever you divide into teams in class or gym, are also bullying and deeply hurtful.
+They can make someone think there’s something wrong with them, and they can carry that false belief for a very long time.

 - Pay attention to other classmates who may be experiencing some of the same loneliness and rejection you are and reach out to them in friendship.
 You could end up forging bonds that will last a lifetime.

-I would be honored for an opportunity to come and speak at your school.
-Please show this site, or my book to your teacher or principal.
-Or send your school contact information to my office, and we’ll get in touch with the principal.
-Email me directly at firstname.lastname@example.org
+I would be honored by an opportunity to come and speak at your school.
+Please show this site, or my book to your teacher or principal, send your school contact information to my office and we’ll get in touch with the principal.
+Email me directly at firstname.lastname@example.org.

 And remember, you are never, ever alone.
 I’m here.
-I care.
-And I survived.
+We got this.